cdli-gh/blog/README.md

    └── 15_eval3.md
 ```

 Here the `<project_name>/index.md` contains the summary of the complete project.
 This can be seen as a final report which would be written at the end of the program summarizing the complete project.
 Furter it also contains the objectives and various other details of the project.
-But don't forget to fill the front matter of the `<project_name>/index.md`.
-The front matter should look like this:-
+The front matter of `<project_name>/index.md` should look like this:-
 ```
 ---
 title: "<project_name>"